-Reed V. Tuckson, M.D. — Vice Chairman and Secretary
+Reed V. Tuckson, M.D. — Chair

 Reed Tuckson is the managing director of Tuckson Health Connections, a health and medical care consulting business that brings people and ideas together to promote optimal health outcomes.
 Previously, he enjoyed a long tenure as executive vice president and chief of medical affairs for UnitedHealth Group.
 Prior to that, Dr. Tuckson’s career includes leadership positions at the American Medical Association, the Charles R. Drew University of Medicine and Science in Los Angeles, the March of Dimes Birth Defects Foundation, the District of Columbia government.

-Peter M. Leibold — Board Member
+Peter M. Leibold, J.D. — Board Member

-Peter M. Leibold is the chief advocacy officer for Ascension Health.
+Peter M. Leibold is the chief advocacy officer for Ascension.
 In this role, Leibold works closely with executive leadership, advocacy and government affairs leaders across the Health Ministries of Ascension.
 Prior to joining Ascension, Leibold served for fifteen years as the executive vice president and chief executive officer of the American Health Lawyers Association.
 Prior to that, Leibold served as general counsel to the Catholic Health Association of the United States.

 Francine Parker — Board Member

 Francine Parker is executive director of the UAW Retiree Medical Benefits Trust.
 The UAW Trust, launched in 2010, administers health care benefits to more than 806,000 retirees and eligible dependents from General Motors, Ford and Chrysler.
-Prior to her role at the the UAW Trust, Ms. Parker served as president and chief executive officer of Health Alliance Plan and senior vice president of insurance-purchaser relations for Henry Ford Health System.
+Prior to her role at the UAW Trust, Ms. Parker served as president and chief executive officer of Health Alliance Plan and senior vice president of insurance-purchaser relations for Henry Ford Health System.

-John C. Rother, J.D. — Board Member
+John Rother, J.D. — Board Member

-Sarah J. Dash — President and Co-CEO
+Sarah J. Dash — President and CEO

 Founder and Chairman Emeritus

-John D. (Jay) Rockefeller IV
+Hon.
+John D. Rockefeller IV

-Jay Rockefeller served five terms as a Democratic senator from West Virginia.
-He was chairman of the Alliance for Health Reform from its founding in 1991 to 2007, and honorary chairman from 2008 until he retired from the Senate in 2014.
+Senator Jay Rockefeller served five terms as a Democratic senator from West Virginia.
+He was chairman of the Alliance from its founding in 1991 to 2007, and honorary chairman from 2008 until he retired from the Senate in 2014.
 During his Senate tenure, Sen. Rockefeller chaired the U.S. Bipartisan Commission on the Future of Health Care (Pepper Commission) and the National Commission on Children.
 Under his leadership, the children’s commission became a model for bipartisan lawmaking on children’s education, welfare and health care issues.
 Sen. Rockefeller was also chairman of the Finance Committee’s Health Care Subcommittee, and chairman of the Senate Committee on Commerce, Science, and Transportation, among his other committee assignments.